Amir-Nassimi/Persica-Glyph-OCR/README.md

     pip install -r requirements.txt
     ```
 3. **Model Weights**:
-    - Download the YOLOv8 model weights from [this link](https://drive.google.com/file/d/1DQkaTuqPu6EPFlOacljrc3lpetiBKbS5/view?usp=sharing).
+    - Download the YOLOv8 model weights and license plate specifications from [this link](https://drive.google.com/file/d/1DvKWOKv6w3eBF1l5ONJbutOmyYIA0rFh/view?usp=sharing).
-    - Create a `Models` directory in the root of the project.
+    - Create a `Models`` directory in the root of the project.
-    - Place the downloaded weight file inside the `Models` directory.
+    - Place the downloaded file inside the `Models` directory and extract them using the passphrase: `PersicaGlyph_OCR`.

 ## Build and Test
 Execute `run.py` with the following arguments: